lemotdesign/one-click-hugo-cms/site/content/post/best-way-to-treat-your-home-for-termites-white-ants.md

 When engaging a true termite profession, they should be jumping through all of these hoops:

 1. **Termite Inspection:** A requirement of our insurance, QBBC and the Australian Standards, an inspection needs to be done prior to any treatment.
-2. **Licensing**: Possession of a Queensland Health Timber Pest license is mandatory, signifying their authorization to manage termite issues in the area.
+2. **Licensing**: Possession of a Queensland Health Timber Pest license is mandatory, signifying their authorization to manage termite treatments.
 3. **Insurance**: It's crucial they carry industry-specific insurance, safeguarding both you and them against potential unforeseen complications.
-4. **Building License**: For treatments that cost more than $1300, a valid QBCC (Queensland Building Construction Commission) license is imperative.
+4. **Termite Treatment License**: For treatments that cost more than $1300, a valid **QBCC** (Queensland Building Construction Commission) license is imperative.
 5. **Chemical Accreditation**: The professional should be a certified applicator of the chemical they recommend, an endorsement given by the manufacturer.
-6. Have a company **Safety Plan** and appropriate PPE
+6. **Safety First**: They should have a comprehensive company **Safety Plan** in place.
+Additionally, using appropriate Personal Protective Equipment (PPE) is vital to ensure the safety of your property, yourself, and the professionals at work.
+This demonstrates their commitment to health and security protocols, reducing potential risks during treatment procedures.

 Ensuring your chosen professional ticks these boxes guarantees a competent, trustworthy, and effective service.